-The Executive Management team is led by the Chief Executive and has responsibility for:
+The Executive Management team is led by the Group Chief Executive and has responsibility for:

 - Implementing policies on risk management and internal control. - Identifying and evaluating the key inherent risks faced by the Group.
-These risks will be set out in a "risk register" (see Appendix 2). - Providing adequate, timely information to Management Committee and its sub committees on the status of risk and controls and providing assurance that risks are being effectively mitigated. - Undertaking an annual review of the effectiveness of the system of internal control and providing a report to Management Committee.
+These risks will be set out in a "risk register" (see Appendix 2). - Providing adequate, timely information to the Board and its committees on the status of risk and controls and providing assurance that risks are being effectively mitigated. - Undertaking an annual review of the effectiveness of the system of internal control and providing a report to the Board.